MobilityData/awesome-transit/README.md

 #### GTFS Converters

-Converters from various static schedule formats to GTFS.
+Converters from various static schedule formats to and from GTFS.

 - [Transmodel and IFF to GTFS](https://github.com/bliksemlabs/bliksemintegration) - Imports and syncs (Transmodel) BISON Koppelvlak1, IFF (a format written by HP/EDS, somewhat similiar to ATCO CIF) to import timetables of the railway networks.
 The internal pseudo-NETeX datastructure allows to export to GTFS and there are proof-of-concepts to export to other formats such as NETeX, GTFS and IFF.
 - [Open-Transport SYNTHESE Convertors](https://github.com/Open-Transport/synthese/wiki) - Converts French-Transmodel, SIRI, NETeX, HAFAS, HASTUS, VDV452, and more.